Get the pros and cons of ground-source vs. air-to-air heat pumps in this guide.

 One advantage of a geothermal system is that it is somewhat more efficient than an air source heat pump, mostly because the temperature underground is more constant than the temperature of the air (which can vary a lot, especially in winter).

-That means that a geothermal system doesn’t have to work as hard to heat or cool your home—and that saves energy.
+That means that a geothermal system doesn’t have to work as hard to heat or cool your home—which saves energy.
 And that will definitely reduce your energy waste.

 To add to that advantage, a geothermal system is not dependent on outside air, it provides a higher efficiency than air source heat pumps in extremely cold weather.
 Air source heat pumps work well in very cold climates, too, and have been used (and loved) in Finland, Switzerland, and Minnesota.

 Another advantage of geothermal systems?
 They have the potential to last longer than air source heat pumps (3).

-While both types of systems are super durable, the underground elements of geothermal systems were originally designed to last longer because no one no one wanted to reinstall an underground loop every 15 years.
+While both types of systems are super durable, the underground elements of geothermal systems were originally designed to last longer because no one wanted to reinstall an underground loop every 15 years.

 (An additional benefit?
 Geothermal units are less exposed to the elements; there are no mechanical components in a geothermal system that are located outside, which increases longevity.)

 High-level recap of the pros of ground-source heat pumps vs. air source heat pumps:

 - They are slightly more efficient

 - They’re not dependent on outside air